ChrisKay27/DDS-csgit/README.md

 # DistributedDatabaseSimulator

 To start, you must use a local MySQL database.
 There is the JDBC driver for that included in this project.<br/>
-Run the CreateDatabase.sql script to set up the DB.<br/>
+Run the CreateDatabase.sql script to set up the DB.
+(Using MySql Workbench)<br/>
 <br/>
-To set up a simulation change the parameters in the file: params.txt<br/>
+To set up a simulation, change the parameters in the file: params.txt<br/>
 <br/>
 It MUST be in this format:<br/>
 <br/>